 - Find out whether you or your family members are at risk of flu complications.
 The flu can usually go away on its own without any treatment.
 However, there are some people who are at risk of flu complications.
 The at-risk people include children under 5 years old, pregnant women, people with medical conditions, and people who are older than 65 years.
-See Are you at risk? and use the "Are you at risk of flu complications?" tool for more information on at-risk groups.

 - Consider using symptom-control medications; for other symptoms such as fever and cough, over-the-counter medications can be used.
 For fever, acetaminophen or ibuprofen can be used.
 Do not give acetylsalicylic acid (ASA) to children under 18, since it has been linked to Reye's syndrome, a serious condition affecting the nervous system and liver.
 A cough suppressant may help a dry cough.
 Do not give cough medication to children under 6 years old.

 - Use a face mask if you are going outside.
 Face masks can be helpful if a person has the flu or is taking care of someone with the flu.
 If a sick person must go out into the community, such as going to the doctor's office, a face mask should be worn to reduce the risk of spreading the flu to others in the community.
 Other measures, such as avoiding mass transit and coughing or sneezing into the arm or sleeve, are recommended as well.

 - Prepare meals for the sick person and give them lots of fluids.

 - Keep the sick person's things separate from others.
 Wash dishes, laundry, and towels that the sick person touched with hot soap and water as soon as possible.